HACC2022/PCPLUG/README.md

 Lip Tran is a student at the University of Hawaii Manoa and brings the marketing and entrepreneurial knowledge he used to build PC PLUG HAWAII as our team's director and graphics consultant.

-[Ross Higa](https://rosshiga.com/) studied Computer Engineering at the University of Hawaii Manoa and is currently a student at Western Governors University.
+[Ross Higa](https://rosshiga.com/) studied Computer Engineering at the University of Hawaii Manoa and is a student at Western Governors University.
 He brings 15 years of IT service and Linux experience to our team as the sole developer.

 ## Thank you (Mahalo)